Maintaining your home

 I drew inspiration from many places, including an interesting book by Stewart Brand called How Buildings Learn.
 A treatise on how buildings start out in one configuration when newly constructed then slowly morph into different and many times unrecognizable variations as time and successive owners have their way with them.

 I used this information and my experiences as a builder to produce a master list of items in the typical home where regular attention was needed in order to keep everything working as it should.
+It was our first, very rough list for maintaining your home.
 From there I started working on each actual task that needed to be done, including how and when it should happen.

-About this time, one of my customers asked if I would come out on a regular basis and maintain their home for them.
+About this time, one of my remodel customers asked if I would come out on a regular basis and maintain their home for them.
 Finally the light went on.
 If one client wanted this kind of help, surely others would too.
-A business idea was incubated and shortly after Home Preservation Services was born.
+A business idea was born and shortly after Home Preservation Services was launched.

-Home Preservation (now HPS Palo Alto Inc.) was formed in 1993 to provide homeowners with the first version of services needed to properly care for their home.
+Home Preservation (now HPS Palo Alto Inc.) was formed in 1993 to provide homeowners with the first version of home services needed for properly maintaining your home.
 HPS steadily added clients and in 1997 one of them, Jonathon Axelrod and his friend Brad Husick proposed formalizing a business plan for a major expansion.
-The resulting plan, called for mass marketing the service and did not prove feasible, but their big-picture vision was extremely helpful in refining the local service.
+The resulting plan, called for mass marketing the service.
+It did not prove feasible, but their big-picture vision was extremely helpful in refining the local service.
 Brad Husick’s friendship, mentorship and always-positive attitude was especially helpful and motivating when things got difficult.

-Today, HPS’s primary service is on version 5.0 and is called “Stewardship.”
+HPS’s primary service has evolved into “Stewardship.”
 Still, the core service consisting of quarterly visits to the home to execute checklists of strategic maintenance tasks has never changed.

 HPS Palo Alto, Inc. is located on the SF Peninsula not far from Stanford University and now manages several hundred homes.
 If you live in the Silicon Valley and want proper care for your fine home, but can’t or don’t want to do it yourself, HPS is the company to rely on.